 “Oh okay,” I am still confused.
 “Is everything okay?”

 “Yes, I just needed to talk to you about something.”

 When I don’t respond, she continues.

 “Kendal was in charge of arranging the writing club meetings and readings, but he took an internship over the summer.
-It was supposed to get over in August, but it looks like they extended it through this quarter.
+I thought it was supposed to get over in August, but it looks like it goes through this quarter.
 I’m not sure when he will back, but in any case he won’t be able to run the writing club this quarter.”

 “So, I wanted to know if you would like to be in charge of the readings.”